 They don’t just live on heads.
 They’ll go all over your body.

-Just the head, actually.
-That’s why they’re called head lice.
-Adults can also get lice “down there”, in the other place where you tend to have thick, warm hair, and we usually call those crabs.
+And adults can get lice “down there”.
+That’s the one other place where you tend to have thick, warm hair.
+We usually call those crabs.

 Don’t get near someone who has them or you’ll get them.

-Lice don’t jump or fly (they have no wings).
-They crawl.
-So the only way for them to travel to another person is for there to be head contact.
-That’s why they spread so quickly among children.
 Watch any group of toddlers playing and you’ll see plenty of chances for lice to crawl from one head to another.
-And from the children, the lice can pass to the unsuspecting but loving parents.
+And then the little ones pass the lice along to unsuspecting but loving parents.

 Lice are incredibly contagious.